-Owner occupied commercial real estate loans totaled \$9.5 billion at June 30, 2024 and are included in commercial and industrial loans as the credit decisioning for servicing these loans is based on the financial conditions of the owner; not the ability of the collateral to generate income.
+Owner occupied commercial real estate loans totaled \$9.5 billion \$9.4 billion and \$9.6 billion at June 30, 2024 September 30, 2024 and December 31, 2023, respectively.
+These loans are included in commercial and industrial loans as the credit decisioning for servicing these loans is based on the financial conditions of the owner, owner, not the ability of the collateral to generate income.
 Owner occupied commercial real estate loans are well-diversified across industries.
 The comparable amount of owner occupied commercial real estate loans at December 31, 2023 was \$9.6 billion.